AurelioDeRosa/Audero-Wav-Extractor/README.md

 "Audero Wav Extractor" is very easy to use.
 However, since the library uses namespaces and follows the [PSR standards](https://github.com/php-fig/fig-standards), you've to use an autoloader to dynamically load the classes needed.
 After that, you have to create an `AuderoWavExtractor` instance and call the method that better fits your needs.
 With [Audero Wav Extractor](https://bitbucket.org/AurelioDeRosa/audero-wav-extractor) you can download the chunk using `downloadChunk()`, save it on the hard disk using `saveChunk()` or retrieve it as a string using `getChunk()`.

 ### Installed via [Composer](http://getcomposer.org/) ###
 If you installed "Audero Wav Extractor" using [Composer](http://getcomposer.org/), you can rely on the built autoloader.
-So, after included the latter, you can use one of the previously cited method as shown in the following example.
+So, after included the latter, you can use one of the previously cited methods as shown in the following example.

 #### Extract a chunk from a wav file and force the download to the user's browser ####
     <?php